P5-Tacos/P5-Tacos-thrift-store/README.md

 - Sam
 	- This week I worked on adding more CSS into our DelNorteEats site
-	- I worked on experimenting with creating a new way (for me) to loop
+	- I worked on experimenting with creating a new way (for me) to loop [Link](https://github.com/P5-Tacos/P5-Tacos-thrift-store/blob/main/templates/clothes_info.html)
-	- I also worked with Brayden on putting CSS into his game.
+	- I also worked with Brayden on putting some CSS into his game.
-	- Here is some of my attempts at functions

 #### Week 9